A guide on where to eat the best paella in Malaga, Southern Spain

 Buenavista Gastrobar is a nice, friendly Spanish food restaurant located in an alley approachable on foot, and with a lovely small terrace.

-They specialize in seafood paellas, so you can try lobster paella, octopus paella, fish paella, and so on.
+They specialize in seafood paellas, so you can try rice with lobster, octopus paella, fish paella, and so on.

 However, their most famous paella and one of the best paella in Malaga is the paella with black rice, as per recommended by many guests.